I Hate Debt, But the Reasons Why Might Surprise You

 When we say "Give Every Dollar a Job," we mean only the dollars you have, and then spending based on those decisions.
 It’s simple, powerful, and assures that you’re spending less than you're earning.
 It’s the only way that you will really get ahead.

 On the other hand, debt is committing yourself to spending dollars you don’t yet have.
 That’s a big part of where my skepticism of debt comes from.
-Especially when we’re talking about using credit cards to spend more than you have, which allows you to ignore the prioritizing that is the core of the YNAB Method.
+Especially when we’re talking about using high-interest credit cards to spend more than you have, which allows you to ignore the prioritizing that is the core of the YNAB Method.

 Debt Restricts Your Choices

-The other way that debt impacts Rule One is that debt payments need to be prioritized ahead of a lot of other jobs for your money.
-YNAB works so well because it helps you get control of your cash flow–how you use and direct your money in the day-to-day and month-to-month.
+The other way that debt impacts Rule One is that the monthly payments need to be prioritized ahead of a lot of other jobs for your money.
+YNAB works so well because it helps you get control of your cash flow—how you use and direct your money in the day-to-day and month-to-month.
 But when you carry a lot of debt, a lot of your cash flow is already prioritized for you.
 Before you even start, your choices are restricted.
 You’ve got jobs you’d really like your dollars to do, but because you have debt payments, there aren’t enough dollars to go around.

 Of course, Rule One is also the perfect tool for solving this dilemma.
-Rule One’s laser focus on prioritizing is exactly what’s going to help you find the dollars you need to get out from under that debt.
+Rule One’s laser focus on prioritizing is exactly what’s going to help you find the dollars you need to get out from under that mountain of debt.
 But I’m getting ahead of myself.

 Debt Pays for the Past Instead of the Future